 <Please explicitly identify all new OIDs, UIDs, URNs, etc., defined specifically for this profile.
 These will be added to the IHE TF General Introduction namespace appendix when it becomes available.
 These items should be collected from the sections above, and listed here as additions when this document is published for Trial Implementation.
 This section will be deleted prior to inclusion into the Technical Framework as Final Text, but should be present for publication of Public Comment and Trial Implementation.>

 Volume 3 – Content Modules

-<The current version of the supplement template only addresses HL7 v3 CDA Content Modules.
-All CDA Content Modules will go in Section 6 of Volume 3 of each domain’s Technical Framework document.
-In the future, this supplement template may have additional sections for DICOM Content Modules (section 7 of Volume 3) and other types of Content Modules (section 8, etc., of Volume 3).

-<Please note that prior to the release of the new template set, some domains may have defined CDA Content Modules in Volume 2 (e.g., PCC); however, going forward CDA Content Modules will be defined in Volume 3.>

 5. Namespaces and Vocabularies

 Add to section 5 Namespaces and Vocabularies

-<Note that the code systems already defined in the Technical Framework of this domain may (but not required) be replicated here just to aid in the supplement review as a standalone document.
-Also note that the Section 5 table numbers and names are already defined in the TF Volume 3.>